heidipowers/unhitched/README.md

 * The Dream Team of instructors at GA: Jason, Bobby, and Serge
 * Mike OG, Fizal, Katty Data Scientist,
 * The many people, institutions, and organizations who sourced the data for this project
-*  Node, Javascript/jQuery, PSQL, StackOverflow, Google, the internet, Google Fonts, ScrollMagic, Chart.js, Photoshop.
+*  Node, Javascript/jQuery, PSQL, StackOverflow, Google, the internet, Google Fonts, ScrollMagic, Chart.js, Photoshop, Timeline.js, Imgur.

  This data was handcrafted from the following sources: www.nycclass.org, www.nyc.gov, www.banhdc.org, www.carriagehorsesnyc.blogspot.com, and the www.aldf.org
 ---